 Orange County Work Injury Attorneys Can Help

-If you or a loved one has been injured on the job, the experienced work injury attorneys at Greenberg & Ruby LLP will help you seek and receive maximum compensation for your losses.
+If you or a loved one has been injured on the job, the experienced work injury attorneys at Greenberg and Ruby will help you seek and receive maximum compensation for your losses.
 Our attorneys will assemble a team of dedicated professionals who will evaluate every aspect of your claim and build a strong case against the defendants, particularly if a third party is to blame for your injury.
-Call Greenberg & Ruby, LLP at (323) 782-0535 to find out how they can help you.
+Call Greenberg and Ruby Injury Attorneys at (323) 782-0535 to find out how they can help you.